 While you might think trucks travel much faster than trains, transit times for rail and over-the-road trucking can be comparable.
 Plus, trains are less susceptible to traffic congestion and road construction delays and have the ability to move shipments over long distances quickly and efficiently.

 You may be surprised to learn that railroad tracks span nearly 140,000 miles across the U.S., reaching all major markets from coast to coast.
-Even if you do not have tracks at your door, most railroads can help coordinate a door-to-door solution through intermodal transport or transloading.
+Even if you don't have railroad tracks at your door, most railroads can help coordinate a door-to-door shipping solution through intermodal transport or transloading.

-Typically, most locomotives are tracked via GPS and the majority of railroads offer shipment management solutions that help you trace your shipments in real time.
-Automatic Equipment ID tags are on all rail cars and readers are positioned throughout the United States to offer a high level of shipment visibility.
+Typically, most train locomotives are tracked via GPS, and the majority of railroads offer shipment management solutions that help you trace your shipments in real time.
+All rail cars have Automatic Equipment ID tags, and tag readers are positioned throughout the United States to offer a high level of shipment visibility.

-Rail is by far one of the most environmentally responsible transportation modes.
-On average, railroads move one ton of freight 444 miles per gallon of fuel, and trains are four times more fuel efficient than trucks.
-Plus, U.S. Environmental Protection Agency data show freight railroads account for only 0.6% of total U.S. greenhouse gas emissions and only 2.0% of the transportation-related sources.
+Shipping by rail is by far one of the most environmentally responsible transportation modes.
+On average, railroads move one ton of freight nearly 500 miles per gallon of fuel, and trains are four times more fuel efficient than trucks.
+Plus, U.S. Environmental Protection Agency data show freight railroads account for only 0.5% of total U.S. greenhouse gas emissions and only 1.9% of the transportation-related sources.